mjpernot/isse-lib/README.md

 # Classification (U)

 # Description:
-  This project consists of a number of Python files that are common function libraries and classes for working with an ISSE Guard system.
+  Consists of a number of Python files that are common function libraries and classes for working with an ISSE Guard system.
 These programs are not standalone programs, but are available for python programs to utilize.

 ###  This README file is broken down into the following sections: